-Moreover, novel taxa, which do not exist in NCBI taxonomy database, can be manually added into this process.
+Note, our software allows to integrate taxa, which are not yet represented in the NCBI taxonomy database, into this process.

-Dynamic data filtering
+Subselecting taxa and genes via the Customized profile page

-In contrary to the main profile plot in Figure 2-2, the customized profile of PhyloProfile allows a detailed analysis of a subset of genes and taxa, without the need of modifying the input data.
-The genes and taxa used in customized profile can be manually selected from a pre-defined list or taken from the results of the analysis functions (Figure 2-4).
+The main profile page shown in Figure 2-2 is designed to display either the full phylogenetic profiles, or slices therefore by defining a consecutive set of genes for display.
+A selection of individual genes and species is not possible.
+This feature is accomplished in the customized profile page of PhyloProfile.
+Here, a a detailed analysis of a subset of genes and taxa, without the need of modifying the input data, is possible.
+The genes and taxa used in customized profile can be manually selected from a pre-defined list (Figure 2-4) or can be imported directly from the various analysis functions provided by PhyloProfile (see section 2.5 below).